josefdlange/josefdlange.github.com/_posts/2016-01-16-greek-souvlaki-pizza.md

 </ul>

 <h5>I. Marinade</h5>
 In a small bowl, mix together a few tablespoons of olive oil and all the juice from the lemon.
-Add in a healthy but not excessive dose of cumin, paprika, and oregano.
+Add in a healthy but not excessive dose of cumin, paprika, oregano, and thyme.
 Add some salt and pepper.
 Throw in your lamb cubes and cover, and let sit a few hours.
 <figure>
 	<img src="/images/pizza/greek/001_marinaded_lamb.jpg" style="width: 100%" />
 	<figcaption><small>The lemon juice in here really penetrates the tissue of the lamb both to tenderize and to deliver flavor from the spices.</small></figcaption>